 Details Impact Mitigation Change to risk in last 12 months Key person Inability to execute Staffing levels are regularly assessed, and resources increased as required.
-STABLE dependency - Failure to attract and retain our business strategy.
+STABLE dependency - our business Failure to attract strategy. and retain attract strategy.
 Remuneration Committee in place to assess staff performance.
 We offer highly competitive remuneration packages to our employees that are benchmarked annually.
 HIGH appropriate corporate Our recruitment process is tailored to attract the best talent available. knowledge and skills Staff performance is measured on a six-monthly basis to provide regular assessment. ⊘ LOW There is a plan in place to ensure adequate succession planning is regularly reviewed by the Board and the Remuneration Committee.